anniew03/ctf-writeups/lactf-2025/cache-it-to-win-it/README.md

 ```

 The non-printable characters are kept, and thus will be used as part of the cache by the flast application.
+## Exploitation
+**Exploit overview**: The exploit uses the fact that the collation can map several different strings to the same value for purposes of the SQL database.

+**Input restrictions**:
+We are sending strings over the web, so we have to url-encode them.
+Additionally, the make_cache_key function limits the length of the string to 64 bytes, so any changes beyond 64 bytes will not be seen by the cache.

+**Exploit Description**:
 Dealing with which ascii chars make valid accents is a bit of a pain, and there is little in the way of technical specifications that I could find online about this collation, so before we launch into a full utf-8 adventure, lets just try to append some random url-encoded non-printable characters to the end of the query string to see what happens.

 ```